lohiermichael/deployment-of-machine-learning-models/section_9:differential_testing/README.md

 If you release your code as is, some tests will pass without raising any system errors.
 But the predictions that we make will change. **Differential Tests** will catch these changes and alert us before the code goes to production.

+## Key Learning points

+- Differential tests can protect you from costly mistakes
+- Run them like any other tests in your CI pipeline
+- Accessing the ol version with the model required a sort of hacking.
+Once we use Docker, things will become easier.
+It will just be comparing images

+## Other kinds of tests

+- If a prediction and/or training speed is a key metric for you, consider implementing **benchmark tests** to compare the speed of functions from one system version to the next.
+    - A great framework for doing this is **pytest-benchmark**

+- In complex microservice environments, you may also wish to consider **API contract testing**
+    - A great framework for this is **Pact**